cshnican/names/README.md

 #### Taiwanese
 - `Chinese_name_data`: a folder containing the raw files related to Chinese names
     - `taiwan_2018.csv`: a list of 500 most common Taiwanese prefix-names.
 The data is manually extracted from the 2018 population census conducted by the Taiwanese Ministry of Interior ([link](https://www.ris.gov.tw/documents/data/5/2/107namestat.pdf).
 See Table 57, pp.282-304).
 The Taiwanese government allows their published data to be freely used for noncommercial purposes ([see the statement here](https://data.gov.tw/license)).
-    - `taiwan_givenname.csv`; a list of 100 most common Taiwanese men bynames and 100 most common Taiwanese women bynames.
-The data is manually extracted from the 2018 population census conducted by the Taiwanese Ministry of Interior ([link](https://www.ris.gov.tw/documents/data/5/2/107namestat.pdf).
-See Table 51, pp.264-265).
-The Taiwanese government allows their published data to be freely used for noncommercial purposes ([see the statement here](https://data.gov.tw/license)).

 #### Korean
 - `Korea`: a folder containing the raw files related to Korean names